-Tokyo Olympics: How about a marathon at 3 a.m. — or 5 a.m.?
+How about an Olympic marathon at 3 a.m. — or 5 a.m.?

 Japanese news agency Kyodo, without citing sources, said the Tokyo Metropolitan Government was considering making the proposal, hoping to keep the marathon in Tokyo.

-It had initially been scheduled in Tokyo for 6 a.m., just an hour after sunrise.
+IOC member John Coates met Friday with Tokyo Governor Yuriko Koike and told her and local reporters that the race will be relocated — as announced.

-Forecast temperatures in Sapporo are “five to six degrees centigrade (about 10 degrees F) cooler during the day than in Tokyo,” the IOC said.
+Forecast temperatures in Sapporo are “5 to 6 degrees centigrade (about 10 degrees F) cooler during the day than in Tokyo,” the IOC said.

 The IOC released a proposal a week ago to move the marathons and race walking events to Sapporo.
 The moved thrilled Sapporo, which is considering a bid for the 2030 Winter Olympics.